|

 the Great War he became a Private in the 7th Battalion of

-The Queen's (Royal West Surrey Regiment), having
+The Queen's (Royal West Surrey Regiment) having enlisted

 wounded again, this time